andromedacripto/LedgerView/README.md

 ## Features

 - Connect any EVM wallet on Base Network
-- View ETH and ERC-20 token balances
+- View ETH and ERC-20 token balances and Transactions
 - Responsive and user-friendly interface
 - Built with React, Vite, and Tailwind CSS